reality-two/reality2-documentation/README.md

-# reality2-documentation
+# Documentation

-Comprehensive documentation for Reality2 Nodes
+A great place to start...

+Go into the [instructions folder](./instructions/README.md) to get going with Reality2 Sentants.